 City funds are considered to be public funds and, therefore, their investment is limited by statute to certain obligations of the United States or similar government agencies, cash instruments, and certain pooled investment funds as provided by KRS 66.480.
-At June 30, 2013, the City holds only demand deposits and certificates of deposit considered to be cash equivalents.
-Consequently, the City does not bear investment related credit risk or interest rate risk.
+At June 30, 2014, the City holds only demand deposits and certificates of deposit considered to be cash equivalents.
+The City holds two long term certificates of deposit in agency for the City of Corbin Police and Firemen's Pension Fund that do not bear material interest rate risk.
+Consequently, the City does not bear material investment related credit risk or interest rate risk.
 The City has not adopted a formal investment policy.